toomasv/learning/drawing/readme.md

 ]
 ```

 OK.
-We have set our initial position, now we need to expand the box by pulling mouse across canvas.
+We have set our initial position, now we need to expand the box by dragging mouse across canvas.
 We'll catch this movement with actor `on-over`.
 By default `on-over` catches only movement into and out-of face.
 To catch all movements of mouse over our canvas we need to add `all-over` keyword to our VID.
 We know that `s` is our handle to access elements in `box`'s formula, and we need to set third element in this formula to the moving `event/offset`: